 - Survivor services to reduce the recurrence of cancer

-- One-one-one nutrition and fitness programs customized to each patient
+- One-on-one nutrition and fitness programs customized to each patient

 - Emotional and clinical support for patients and families

-- Cancer services throughout North Texas on the Mobile Cancer Survivor Clinic
+- Cancer services throughout North Texas on the Mobile Cancer Clinic

 We have specially trained support services staff on hand to meet with patients and their families at any time.
 We also offer classes, meetings, and appointments focused on specific issues patients might be experiencing.

 Our team is available to patients and their families from diagnosis through treatment and beyond.
 We have specialists in cancer psychology, exercise, nutrition, social work, and genetic counselors.